 NDEP has communicated ongoing work at the NERT Site and surrounding areas in fact sheets since 2007.
 Since 2011, NDEP has updated the fact sheets each year and mailed them to the public.
-Attached is Fact Sheet #10, which provides an overview of 2020 activities at the NERT Site and NDEP's progress towards cleaning up contamination related to the NERT Site.
-Fact sheets from years prior to 2020 contain additional background on the NERT Site and may be viewed at www.NERT-Trust.com.
+Attached is Fact Sheet #13, which provides an overview of 2023 activities at the NERT Site and NDEP's progress towards cleaning up contamination related to the NERT Site.
+Fact sheets from years prior to 2023 contain additional background on the NERT Site and may be viewed at www.NERT-Trust.com.

-The investigation covers three main areas:
+The investigation covers three main areas, which are shown on the map included with this packet: